 User can also upload external spice .model library files.
 These .model libraries can be downloaded online. eSim directly cannot use the external .lib file.
 It has to be uploaded to eSim repository before using it in a circuit. eSim provides the facility to upload library files using the Upload option in the Model Editor.
 They are then converted into xml format, which can be easily modified from the eSim interface.
 On clicking UPLOAD button the library can be uploaded from any location.
 The model library will be saved with the name you have provided, in the User Libraries folder of repository deviceModelLibrary.
 Example: You can download any model of Schottky diode from Spice website and save it as .lib extension on the system.
 Click on UPLOAD option and give the path.
-The lib file along with XML file is created in the eSim-1.1.3/src/deviceModeLibrary/UserLibraries.
-The uploaded library can be used for the existing part eSim\Diode or the user can create a new model(part).
+The lib file along with XML file is created in the eSim-<version>/library/deviceModeLibrary/UserLibraries if you are using v2.0 and above versions; otherwise eSim-<version>/src/deviceModeLibrary/UserLibraries if you are using versions lower than 2.0

+.
+The uploaded library can be used for the existing part eSim_Diode or the user can create a new model (part).
 Refer Chapter 8 on how to create a new part library model in eSim.

-SubCircuit Builder
+Subcircuit Builder

 Subcircuit is a way to implement hierarchical modeling.
 Once a subcircuit for a component is created, it can be used in other circuits. eSim provides an easy way to create a subcircuit.
-The following Fig. 8.1 shows the window that is opened when the SubCircuit tool is chosen from the toolbar.
+The following Fig. 8.1 shows the window that is opened when the Subcircuit tool is chosen from the toolbar.